In this guide we’ll take a look at the best garden shredders for the UK market.

 Bosch AXT 25 TC Quiet Garden Shredder Review

-My top recommended model is the Bosch AXT 25 TC, a high end garden shredder with top features.
+My top recommended high end model is the Bosch AXT 25 TC, a top of the range garden shredder with top features.
 However just be aware, it’s not the cheapest!

 Here’s why I think it’s so good – firstly, like with most garden equipment, the more power the better.
 At 2,500 watts, she’s got a bloody good motor on her.
 To throw some more figures your way, this results in 4100 reps per minute and a shredding rate of 230kg per hour.
 That’s a lot of garden waste it can chomp through!

 It’s also got quite a unique blade which Bosch call their ‘turbine-cut system’.
 Essentially this means it’s able to both chop and crush, making it versatile enough to handle anything from hard wood to soft greenery.

 If you look through the reviews of other buyers, this Bosch garden shredder is praised for how rarely it’ll jam.
 In the rare case it does, the unit is actually quite sophisticated.
 It has a neat touchpad control, so you just press the reverse button.

 Another feature sets the Bosch AXT 25 TC apart is its cutting capacity.
 At 4.5cm, it trumps 95% of the market that’s limited to 4cm.
 Now this probably doesn’t warrant you going out to measure your branches, but it’s good to know you’re getting a wide capacity.

 And speaking of capacity, it’s got a 53 litre collection box which is bigger than most.
 The box also plays a key role in keeping you safe – the unit won’t operate unless it’s securely in place, which just gives you that added piece of mind.